TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/SetupIde.rst

 See http://EditorConfig.org for more information.

 Please note that the rules in :file:`.editorconfig` are very minimal.
-So, additionally, setup your Editor / IDE to use the recommendation as described in the :ref:`Coding Guidelines of TYPO3 <t3coreapi:cgl>`.
+So, additionally, setup your editor / IDE to use the recommendation as described in the :ref:`Coding Guidelines of TYPO3 <t3coreapi:cgl>`.

 See :ref:`PhpStorm setup CGL <phpstorm-setup-cgl>` for information about setting up